DGtal-team/dgtal.github.io/_posts/2025-06-26-dgtal-release2.0.md

   * [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)
   * [Ponca](https://poncateam.github.io/ponca/index.html)
   * [Polyscope](https://polyscope.run/) (see viewer section below)
-* `Patate` was upgraded to [Ponca](https://poncateam.github.io/ponca/index.html) for point cloud based differential estimators
+* `Patate` was upgraded to [Ponca](https://poncateam.github.io/ponca/index.html) for point cloud based differential estimators.
-* `GMP` is no longer used; instead, we only rely on  Boost Multiprecision (with its own backend) for arbitrary precision integers  (enabled by default)
+* `GMP` is no longer used; instead, we only rely on  Boost Multiprecision (with its own backend) for arbitrary precision integers  (enabled by default).
-* `Qt` and `libqglviewer` is no longer required for the viewer.
+* `Qt` and `libqglviewer` are no longer required for the viewer.
 * CI and CD are now built on top of actions that can be reused.
 These actions are used with side repositories.

 ## Breaking Changes